colindean/BitcoinPriceScreensaver/README.md

 It is currently hardcoded to USD 24 hour average and the price text just moves diagonally upward and to the right infinitely.

+You can choose between BitcoinCharts.com or Coindesk by changing the retrievePrice method in BitcoinPriceRetriever.m.
+I might make a settings dialog eventually to make this more user-friendly.

 It is meant primarily as something for me to mess around with Objective-C and XCode.